-Course Name/#: Integrated Geometry - 336 Grade Level: 10-12 Course Status: Elective Course Level: General Credit: 1 Multiplier: 1.00 Prerequisite: Passing grade in Algebra 1B or Algebra 1.
+Course Name/#:Integrated Geometry - 336Grade Level:10-12Course Status:ElectiveCourse Level:GeneralCredit:1Multiplier:1.00

+Prerequisite: Passing grade in the Regents level Algebra 1 Course

 Description: This course is for students who wish to be exposed to the major concepts of geometry, without the rigor of proof.
 The course will reinforce algebra skills through geometric applications, and more emphasis will be on hands on learning.
 A foundation in most major topics of geometry will be laid by applying concepts to solving numeric problems rather than studying geometric proofs.
 This course does not prepare students for the Common Core Geometry Regents exam.